joaopaulovieira/clappr-queue-plugin/README.md

 - [Development](https://github.com/joaopaulovieira/clappr-queue-plugin#Development)

 ## Features
-- :clapper: Play videos in sequence:
+### :clapper: Play videos in sequence
-  - The first media in the queue starts immediately after the current media ends.
+The first media in the queue starts immediately after the current media ends.

-- :memo: Set configs at plugin initialization:
+### :memo: Set configs at plugin initialization
-  - Define if the queue plugin plays the next video or just load.
+Define if the queue plugin plays the next video or just load.

-- :toolbox: Update video queue dynamically
+### :toolbox: Update video queue dynamically
-  - Use the plugin or player reference to add/remove videos in the queue.
+Use the plugin or player reference to add/remove videos in the queue.

 ## Usage
 You can use it from JSDelivr: